-Please note that this platform is for ages 16 and and requires some mechanical and electrical skills as well as some basic hand tools.
+Please note that this platform is for ages 16 and requires some mechanical and electrical skills as well as some basic hand tools.
 This is a professional development robot platform with a robust welded chassis and quality components.
-Each wheel is supported by two durable double sealed bearings which allows the robot to hold a lot of weight.
+Each wheel is supported by two durable double sealed bearings which allow the robot to hold a lot of weight.
 The chassis is made of 1/8 thick aluminum, which is easy to drill into, allowing this platform to be customized to fill your requirements.
 It is not a cheap, limited, snap-together kit.
 If you do not feel comfortable assembling this platform, we can assemble it for you for an extra charge.
 If you have questions feel free to Contact Us.

 This video shows how to mount the motors, bearings, and motor sprockets.